What is Fat Transfer Breast Augmentation?

 Can I get fat transfer to breasts on the NHS?

-Fat transfer breast augmentation is not typically covered by the National Health Service (NHS) in the UK as it is considered a cosmetic procedure.
-The NHS only covers procedures that are deemed medically necessary, and cosmetic procedures are generally not considered to be medically necessary.
+Fat transfer breast augmentation is not typically covered by the UK’s National Health Service (NHS) as it is considered a cosmetic procedure.
+The NHS only covers procedures deemed medically necessary, and cosmetic procedures are generally not considered medically necessary.

 If you have a medical condition that affects your breasts, such as a congenital deformity, you may be eligible for breast surgery on the NHS.
 In such cases, the procedure will be evaluated on a case-by-case basis, and the NHS may cover some or all of the cost.